axibase/atsd/administration/replication.md

 New tables created in the source cluster are not automatically replicated.
 Configure the replication for new tables as follows:

-> MASTER: Only execute these steps on the master machine.
+> MASTER: Only complete this process on the master machine.

 Write the table schema to a file: